smgroves/smgroves.github.io-legacy/_posts/about/2021-01-30-education.md

 ## Research Experience

-####
+#### Predicting Drivers of Plasticity in Small Cell Lung Cancer using Sequencing Data Analysis
 2022-Current | Postdoctoral Researcher in the Quaranta and Hiebert Labs at Vanderbilt University, Nashville, TN \
-• Facilitated collaboration between two labs at Vanderbilt to plan experimental design and coordinate omics data collection
-• Analyzed chromatin accessibility and transcriptomics datasets (scATAC-seq & scRNA-seq) to understand epigenetic regulation of lung cancer phenotypes
+Analyzing chromatin accessibility and transcriptomics datasets (scATAC-seq & scRNA-seq) to understand epigenetic regulation of lung cancer phenotypes.
+Facilitating collaboration between two labs at Vanderbilt to plan experimental design and coordinate omics data collection.
+The goal of this project is to combine computational modeling and bioinformatics tools to predict lineage drivers for variant SCLC models.

 #### Network Control of Cell Identity and Plasticity in Small Cell Lung Cancer
 2017-2022 | Graduate Researcher in the Quaranta Lab at Vanderbilt University, Nashville, TN \
 *Graduate Thesis Laboratory*
-- Applied feature selection methods to transcriptomics data in lung cancer to identify genes related to phenotypes of interest using PCA, Linear Discriminant Analysis, and SVM models (Python)
-- Encoded and applied a network inference algorithm to transcriptomics datasets to predict epigenetic regulation and stability of phenotypes of lung cancer using Boolean networks and Bayesian inference
-- Developed a bioinformatics pipeline for analyzing changes in cell identity in lung cancer and applied it to scRNA-seq data using Markov Chain models (Python and R)
+Developed and applied a network inference algorithm to determine the epigenetic regulation and stability of phenotypic subtypes of SCLC.
+Developed a bioinformatics pipeline for analyzing changes in cell identity (scRNA-seq) in classic and variant models of SCLC.
+Overall, this project led to insights into how intratumoral heterogeneity and plasticity may allow SCLC tumors to overcome therapy and gain resistance.
-- Predicted outcomes for lung cancer patients based on phenotype using archetypal analysis and survival analysis (Python)

 #### Graduate Program Laboratory Rotations
 2016-2017 | Graduate Researcher at Vanderbilt University, Nashville, TN\